Coronavirus spreads in three continents; markets brace for global recession

 Ratings agency Moody’s said a pandemic - usually taken to mean a disease spreading quickly in different places - would trigger global and U.S. recessions in the first half of the year.

+Mongolia, which has yet to confirm a case, placed its president, Battulga Khaltmaa, in quarantine after he returned from a trip to China as a precaution, state media reported.

+A Chinese health official said some recovered patients had been found to be infectious, raising fears the epidemic may be even harder to eradicate.

-In addition to stockpiling medical supplies, governments ordered schools shut and cancelled big gatherings to try to halt the flu-like disease known as COVID-19.
+In addition to stockpiling medical supplies, governments ordered schools shut and canceled big gatherings to try to halt the flu-like disease known as COVID-19.

 U.S. President Donald Trump’s administration was considering invoking special powers to expand production of protective gear, two officials told Reuters.